MAFFPT/Hubitat/Nuki Smart Lock 2.0/Dashboard/README.md

 ## The tiles
 ### Lock Tile
-This tile will allow control of the Nuki Smart Lock 2.0 itseft - open and close it.
+This tile will allow control of the Nuki Smart Lock 2.0 itseft - lock and unlock it.
 That tile will, also, show the current Lock status.
 ### Door sensor Tile
 This tile will allow to see the status of the door sensor (contact sensor).
 It will show if the door is open or closed.